-Visitors are requested to leave their mobile phones or smart watches in the safety of the office they may remain in your bag or in the staff room.
+Visitors are requested to leave their mobile phones or smart watches in the safety of the office where a locked cupboard is provided or they may remain in your bag or in the staff room.

 Photographs and videos

 At TCG we recognise that photographs and video recordings play a part in the life of the nursery.
 We ensure that any photographs or recordings taken of children in our nursery are only done with prior written permission from each child's parent and only share photos with parents in a secure manner.
 We obtain this when each child is registered and we update it on a regular basis when needed in line with any policies changes to ensure that this permission still stands.